-If your haven’t figured out by now, my favorite food blog is Mel’s Kitchen Cafe.
+If your haven’t figured out by now, my favorite food blog is Mel’s Kitchen Café.
 I have never been disappointed with any of her recipes.
-When I saw these enchiladas on her blog and knew I had to give them a try.
+When I saw these honey lime chicken enchiladas on her blog and knew I had to give them a try.
 My husband loves Mexican food and this recipe seemed so different from your typical enchilada recipes.

-- 5 tablespoons lime juice (appox. the juice of 1 large lime)
+- 5 Tbsp lime juice appox. the juice of 1 large lime

 - 8-10 flour tortillas